peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 --- abstract

-The Automatic Certificate Management Environment (ACME) protocol [RFC8555] allows server operators to obtain TLS certificates for their websites (HTTPS [RFC2818]), based on a demonstration of control over the website's domain via a fully-automated challenge/response protocol.
+The Automatic Certificate Management Environment (ACME) protocol allows server operators to obtain TLS certificates for their websites, based on a demonstration of control over the website's domain via a fully-automated challenge/response protocol.

 OpenID Federation 1.0 defines how to build a trust infrastructure using a